Image

 Most patient visits fall into one of three categories: Initial Visit or New Episode, Periodic Reevaluation, and Routine Office Visits.
 Creating a checklist for each of these will help prompt you to provide all the critical elements required for relevant and compliant notes.

-The following are some examples of what you should include when creating your checklists for documentation.
+The following are some examples of what you should include when creating your checklists for documenting and coding systems.

 Initial Visit or New Episode